Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Texas Tech Stats and Trends

-- Texas Tech is 4-3 against the spread and 5-2 overall in games when it scores more than 25.3 points.
+- Texas Tech is 4-3 against the spread and 5-2 overall in games when it records more than 25.3 points.

-- When Texas Tech picks up over 331.1 yards, the team is 6-4 against the spread and 6-4 overall.
+- When Texas Tech churns out over 331.1 yards, the team is 6-4 against the spread and 6-4 overall.

-- This year the Red Raiders have turned the ball over 20 times, five more than the Bulldogs' takeaways (15).
+- The Red Raiders have turned the ball over 20 times this season, five more turnovers than the Bulldogs have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.